 Xamarin delivers native Android, iOS, and Windows apps, using existing skills, teams, and code.

 PhoneGap is a mobile application development framework based on an open source project (Apache Cordova).

 Kony offers a range of tools as part of its enterprise Mobility Platform to help business create apps from a single codebase.

-Appery.io is the best cloud-based mobile app builder platform that the mobile phone application developer can use to create best apps for Android, iOS, and Windows phone, and includes Apache Cordova with access to its built-in components.
+Appery.io is the best cloud-based mobile app builder platform that the mobile phone application developer can use to create the best apps for Android, iOS, and Windows phones, and includes Apache Cordova with access to its built-in components.